Ignition interlock device: France

 In France, the interlock programme has included a mandatory addiction consultation (without any ongoing monitoring during the program and no data analysis).
 In 2018, an alcohol interlock in repeat offences became compulsory and a trial was extended to the entire country.
 1,500 ignition interlock devices were installed from 2018-2020 of a total of 8,104 prefectoral decrees restricting driving.
 Purchase costs were 1,300 euros or rental at 100 euros/month plus installation fees.
 The French Prefectures publish a Map of approved alcohol interlocks installers by department and region.

-Italy

-In 2024, Italy implemented mandatory ignition interlock devices (alcolock) as part of its revised Codice della Strada.
-This regulation requires individuals with prior convictions for driving under the influence to install the device in their vehicles.
-The measure aligns with EU safety goals and ensures that repeat offenders cannot operate their vehicles while impaired.
-The costs of installation and maintenance are borne by the offenders themselves, emphasizing accountability.
-Additionally, there is growing attention to extending the requirement to new vehicles to enhance road safety, aligning with broader European directives, though specific mandates for all new cars are still under discussion.

 Lithuania

 As of 2020, since 2016, more than 80 new school buses equipped with interlock devices had been handed over to municipalities, and 400 drivers had participated in an interlock programme.The Ministry of Health intended to create a new rehabilitation programme for drunk drivers.

 Netherlands

 From December 2011 the Netherlands started to use an interlock device for offenders who were caught with a blood alcohol level over a certain limit.
 The process which had over 5,000 participants was cancelled in 2015 due to legal and technical problems.